aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-wrapper/DataSource.md

 To use the JDBC Wrapper with a connection pool, you must:

 1. Configure the connection pool.
-2. Set the datasource class name to `com.amazon.awslabs.jdbc.ds.AwsWrapperDataSource` for the connection pool.
+2. Set the datasource class name to `software.aws.jdbc.ds.AwsWrapperDataSource` for the connection pool.
 3. Configure the `AwsWrapperDataSource`.
 4. Configure the driver-specific datasource.